TommyTran732/Windows-Setup/Group Policies/Computer Configuration/Windows Components/Network Protection.md

 `Computer Configuration\Administrative Templates\Windows Components\Microsoft Defender Antivirus\Microsoft Defender Exploit Guard\Network Protection`

+This settings controls whether Network protection is allowed to be configured into block or audit mode on Windows -> Enabled (Only relevant if running Windows Server)
 Prevent users and apps from accessing dangerous websites -> Enabled -> Block